Weather forecasting for Operation Overlord: Friday 2 June

 May had been consistently fine, but less favourable weather was predicted for D-Day, with indications that the relatively quiet weather might end about 6 June.
 After discussion with his commanders Eisenhower decided to keep existing orders.
 So Bombarding Force D sailed from the Clyde, and HMZ Nelson left Scapa for Milford Haven.
 Two midget submarines X-20 & X-23 left; they were to mark Sword and Juno beaches for Forces S and J (Operation Gambit).
 Admiral Ramsay noted "1000 hours.
 Commander's meeting at which main topic was the change for the worse in weather, affecting air (operations) generally and the carriage of airborne troops in particular."
 The Blacksod lighthouse in neutral Ireland had reported a rapidly falling barometer and a Force Six wind.

 Stagg conferred and argued (without agreement) with the other meteorological centres over secure landlines.
 To Stagg "Had it not been fraught with such potential tragedy, the whole business was ridiculous.
 In less than half an hour I was expected to present to General Eisenhower an "agreed" forecast for the next five days which covered the time of launching of the greatest military operation ever mounted; no two of the expert participants in the discussion could agree on the likely weather even for the next 24 hours."
 At the 21:30 evening meeting Stagg was asked by Eisenhower "Well, Stagg, what have you got for us this time."
 He followed his instincts, overlooking the optimistic American team, saying "The whole situation from the British Isles to Newfoundland has been transformed in recent days and is now potentially full of menace".
 Some officers glanced out the window at the beautiful sunset in slight bewilderment (on Double British Summer Time, it was still light; France was an hour behind).
-Asked by Eisenhower about the likely situation on 6 and 7 June; he replied after a pause '"'If I answered that, Sir, I would be guessing, not behaving as your meteorological advisor".
+Asked by Eisenhower about the likely situation on 6 and 7 June; he replied after a pause "If I answered that, Sir, I would be guessing, not behaving as your meteorological advisor".

 Then Stagg and Yates left and withdrew to their tented sleeping quarters; the sky was almost clear and everything around was quiet.
 Later that night Eisenhower was told by his aide Harry Butcher about the message accidentally put out by Associated Press (picked up by CBS and Radio Moscow) that "Eisenhower's forces are landing in France"; the agency cancelled it 23 minutes later.

 Saturday 3 June

 In the morning Stagg was "all but physically nauseated" by the weather charts and the different analysis by the teams.
-He said to the commanders at 21:30 hours "Gentleman, the fears my colleagues and I had yesterday about the weather for the next three or four days have been confirmed" and gave a detailed forecast of rough seas, winds up to force six and low cloud.
+He said to the commanders at 21:30 hours "Gentlemen, the fears my colleagues and I had yesterday about the weather for the next three or four days have been confirmed" and gave a detailed forecast of rough seas, winds up to force six and low cloud.
 All seemed temporarily stunned; Eisenhower was motionless and had to recommend a provisional postponement.